openMF/mifosx-docker/kubernetes/manifests/README.md

 # Kubernetes manifests for use by mifos-gazelle
-The kubernetes manifests in this directory have been created using the "kompose" utility and initially used the mifosx-docker/mariadb/docker-compose.yml as src.
+The kubernetes manifests in this directory are now manually maintained by the Mifos Gazelle devs, but were originally created using the "kompose" utility and used the mifosx-docker/mariadb/docker-compose.yml as input src.

 # use / testing
 - see the mifos-gazelle readme for full instructions on deployment and testing